fomightez/mcscan-binder/README.md

 --------

 The MCscan software is available directly from the authors at <a href="https://github.com/tanghaibao/jcvi">https://github.com/tanghaibao/jcvi</a>.
 It is more easily installed using `pip` via [PyPi](https://pypi.org/project/jcvi/).

-The PatMatch software is described in [this scientific article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1160129/).

 Users should cite: